rocket-pool/docs.rocketpool.net/docs/guides/node/platform.md

 If the advantages sound like they outweigh the disadvantages for you, then take a look at our [Local Node Operator's Guide](./local/hardware.html).

-## Running a VPS on the Cloud
+## Running on a Server

-If you don't have a reliable uncapped Internet plan, or you just don't want to deal with building and maintaining your own physical computer, you may want to look at running a virtual private server.
-These are virtual servers that you rent from hosting providers, such as Amazon Web Services, Microsoft Azure, OVH, or other companies.
+If you don't have a reliable uncapped Internet plan, or you just don't want to deal with building and maintaining your own physical computer, you may want to look at running a private server you rent from a hosting provider.
 Essentially, these companies will happily create and run a server for you, for a monthly fee.
-If you don't mind that fee and want to run a Rocket Pool node, using a VPS can be a good strategy.
+If you don't mind that fee and want to run a Rocket Pool node, using a server can be a good strategy.

 Advantages: